oddbird/oddsite/content/talks/advanced-css-workshop.rst

 Advanced CSS for Modern Applications
 ====================================

-Miriam will introduce a variety of new and advanced CSS techniques -- along with practical use-cases, integrations, and pitfalls.
+Miriam will introduce a variety of new and advanced CSS techniques, along with practical use-cases, integrations, and pitfalls.
 You’ll learn how to manage CSS variables, grids, calculations, support queries, and more --